 How does Facebook pick your suggested friends?

-You don’t have to be a rocket scientist to know that Facebook collects and uses any private information you share with it.
+You don’t have to be a scientist to know that Facebook collects and uses any private information you share with it.
 But what you're probably not aware of is that Facebook also collects info you aren’t sharing with it.

 We decided to get to the bottom of it, and find out how exactly the list is determined.